FabriFalasca/Linear-Response-and-Causal-Inference/README.md

 (c) The framework proposed here tackles the problem of causal inference, i.e. identifying causal-effect mechanisms by quantifying how perturbations travel along a system.
 Many other tools focus in the literature instead on the problem of causal discovery aiming instead in reconstructing a causal graph from observations.

-Finally, a few mathematical guidance on the application of FDT in climate data, together with tests on simple nonlinear systems can be found in Majda et al (2010) https://journals.ametsoc.org/view/journals/atsc/67/4/2009jas3264.1.xml
+Finally, a few mathematical guidances on the application of FDT in climate data, together with tests on simple nonlinear systems can be found in Majda et al (2010) https://journals.ametsoc.org/view/journals/atsc/67/4/2009jas3264.1.xml

 ### Packages needed
 Main packages needed here are